TechTarget.com/searchitoperations

 3. Traces.
 Representational profiles of entire processes as they're carried out across a distributed system.
 A trace links together the events in a single request or transaction to provide a complete picture of how it flows from one point to the next.
 For example, traces can show how applications are contending for network and storage resources.

-Top observability tools in 2025
+Top observability tools in 2026

 Several vendors offer observability tools, but it's not always clear how they differ or which ones might provide the most benefits for an organization's particular circumstances.
-Here are nine of the leading observability tools on the market, presented in alphabetical order.
+To compile the following list, Informa TechTarget editors researched observability tools extensively, focusing on leading characteristics, such as telemetry capabilities, open source optioning and security.
+Our research included data from user review analysis and reports from respected research firms, including Gartner.

 1. Amazon CloudWatch

 Amazon CloudWatch is an observability platform that provides a set of cloud-based tools for monitoring resources and applications hosted on AWS, on-premises systems or hybrid environments.
 The platform enables administrators to collect and track metrics, logs and traces from Elastic Compute Cloud instances and in-house servers that run either Linux or Windows Server.
-CloudWatch gives administrators full visibility into application performance, resource utilization and operational health, including infrastructure and network resources.
+CloudWatch provides administrators with full visibility into application performance, resource utilization and operational health, including infrastructure and network resources.

 2. Datadog